Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-serializable-types.md

 An instance of `BitSerializer` will be passed into `INetworkSerializable::NetworkSerialize(BitSerializer)` method which can be used to easily serialize fields by reference.

-All types supporting serialization will also be supported by `BitSerializer` with `BitSerializer::Serialize(ref int value)` variant methods and templated `BitSerializer::Serialize<T>(ref T value) where T : INetSerializable` method.
+All types supporting serialization will also be supported by `BitSerializer` with `BitSerializer::Serialize(ref int value)` variant methods and templated `BitSerializer::Serialize<T>(ref T value) where T : INetworkSerializable` method.

 ```cs
 class BitSerializer